Garden Landscaping Cost

-- A breakdown of the cost of garden landscaping, as well as various different types of landscaping jobs you might want done.
+- A complete breakdown of the cost of garden landscaping, as well as various different types of landscaping jobs you might want done.

 - How to find and hire a professional landscaper near you.

-Looking to find out what the cost to landscape a garden is in 2024?
+Looking to find out what the cost to landscape a garden is in 2025?

 We cover everything you need to know about the cost of garden landscaping in this comprehensive price guide.

 It includes garden landscaping costs per m² for different types of projects, like laying turf and installing decking or patio.
-On top of that, we cover how much landscapers charge in 2024, additional landscaping costs you might need to budget for, and more!
+On top of that, we cover how much landscapers charge in 2025, additional landscaping costs you might need to budget for, and more!

-Want to get an accurate garden landscaping price?
+Ready to get an accurate garden landscaping price?

 Want to find out more about landscaping costs first?